IBMStreams/tutorials/docs/spl-lab/Lab-3/Monitoring-Jobs.md

 ## Visualizing data flow

 Data is carried in tuples; tuples flow on streams.
 To view data, you have to monitor a stream.
 1. In the Streams graph, hover over the Filtered stream (from Filtered to Averaged).
-In the panel that pops up, click Create View.
+In the panel that pops up, click Create Dashboard View.

 1. Data Visualization Views are comparable to the Show Data views in Studio.